MILAN CBA SUMMER SCHOOL

 • Participants can enter as many visits as they are interested in (even just one);

-If you want to join, ask for information at the Help Desk, or send an email to santoro@csilmilano.com
+If you want to join, ask for information at the Help Desk or send an email to santoro@csilmilano.com.

 SCIENTIFIC COMMITTEE

-Jessica Catalano (University of Milan and CSIL), Chiara Pancotti (CSIL)
+Jessica Catalano (CSIL), Chiara Pancotti (CSIL)

 ORGANISING COMMITTEE

-Claudia Santoro (CSIL), Jessica Catalano (University of Milan and CSIL)
+Claudia Santoro (CSIL), Jessica Catalano (CSIL).